-Regardless of your experience or skill level, you can become a sharper, safer hunter or outdoors person at our five shooting range and outdoor education centers.
+Regardless of your experience or skill level, you can become a sharper, safer hunter or outdoors person at MDC's five shooting range and outdoor education centers.
 Our staff of specialists and trained volunteers can help you or your group master firearms and archery, as well as map-and-compass, wildlife identification, and many other outdoor skills.

 Since safety is such a big part of a successful hunt or outdoor adventure, our facilities and programs emphasize proper handling of equipment, eye and ear protection, and consideration for the welfare of fellow hunters and trail companions.